EqualExperts/slack-gardener/README.md

 2. Click **Create bucket**
 3. Give it a name (e.g. `slack-gardener`) and click **Create**

+### Prepare the script

-4. Run the below commands (reviewing as necessary) to provision aws infrastructure, you may be prompted to create terraform s3 state buckets, if running for the first time, and you may see errors around creating the lambda as the lambda jar isn't present in the s3 bucket
+> ℹ️ _They will provision AWS infrastructure).
+You may be prompted to create terraform S3 state buckets, if running for the first time.
+You may see errors around creating the lambda as the lambda jar isn't present in the S3 bucket._

-5. Run this
+1. Review the commands at `/`
+2. Install dependencies

     ```bash
-    # install dependencies
     brew install pipenv
     brew install terragrunt
     brew install gradle
     ```

+### Run the script

+1. Run these commands
+2. Run this

     ```bash
     cd infra/environments/example